webix-hub/docs/data/api/refs/ui.filemanager.md

 - api/link/ui.filemanager_ui.md - allows creating new ui, the id of which will be locked in the parent id space
 - api/link/ui.filemanager_unbind.md - breaks "bind" link
 - api/link/ui.filemanager_unblockevent.md - cancels blocking events that was enabled by the 'blockEvent' command
+- api/link/ui.filemanager_undo.md -
-- api/link/ui.filemanager_updateitem.md - sets properties of the data item
+- api/link/ui.filemanager_updateitem.md - updates the data item with new properties
 - api/ui.filemanager_uploadfile.md - opens the file upload dialog
 }}